sabasnonfemboyaltforseriousstuff/Hydrogen-Knowledgebase/Guides/Moderation Guide.md

 ### Hard NSFW

 This includes any type of NSFW media, such as stickers, GIFs, emojis, or similar.
-This results in an instant ban.
+This should result in an instant ban.

 ### Light NSFW